Voltage Drop Calculation Method

 Three-Phase % Voltage Drop = Load in Amps * Effective Z * (Wire Length / 1,000) * 100 / Line-to-Neutral Voltage

 Single-Phase % Voltage Drop = Load in Amps * Effective Z * (Wire Length / 1,000) * 100 * 2 / Voltage

 Load in Amps is different for feeders and branch circuits.
 For feeders, it is the calculated load on the panel assuming a balanced load.
 For branch circuits, it is based upon the connected load.

 Effective Z = R * Power Factor + X sin (acos(Power Factor)) (See NEC Table 9 Note 2)

 X = Reactance set in the command.

 Power Factor = 0.85

-Line-to-Neutral Voltage is used based upon NEC Table 9 Note 2: "Multiplying current by effective impedance gives a good approximation for line-to-neutral voltage drop."
+Line-to-Neutral Voltage is used for three-phase calculations based upon NEC Table 9 Note 2: "Multiplying current by effective impedance gives a good approximation for line-to-neutral voltage drop."